 - “What are the things you’d never try?”

-It is good to know what are the lines your partner would never cross.
-Understanding the reasons for which those limitations are so impermeable may give you a lot of useful input.
+It is good to know what lines your partner would never cross.
+Understanding the reasons for which those limitations are so impermeable may give you a lot of valuable input.
 Bear in mind that they are likely to be scared by the thought of sharing their fantasies, too.

 - “Remember that time when we…”